Carlos-860/Carlos-860/README.md

 :dancers: I'm looking to collaborate with other content creators

-:soccer: 2021 Goals: Become active on Github
+:soccer: 2022 Goals: Contribute to open-source projects

 :zap: *"You only find true fulfilment in things that challenge you"*